The best camera bags in 2025: carry your photo kit safely and securely

 Not deep enough for longer lenses

 The Tenba Axis V2 20L backpack is an archetypal design, providing pretty much everything you’d expect in a camera backpack.
 There’s ample room for your camera, lenses and accessories, with a multi-compartment layout allowing easy access to anything you need, plus a space for a 14-inch laptop.
-It also feels comfortable and balanaced while you carry it around, with well-padded straps and breathable back support.
+It also feels comfortable and balanced to carry around, with well-padded straps and breathable back support.

-When we had a bag for testing, it was able to comfortably accommodate a DSLR camera body, a battery grip, three lenses, a flashgun and an infrared trigger unit.
-For this particular size, we found our telephoto zoom was too tall, but 24L and 32L sizes are also available for more specialist gear requirements.
-You can also scale down to 16L or 18L if you have less to carry.
-There’s a MultiCam camouflage option in addition to black.
+I found the bag could comfortably accommodate a DSLR camera body, a battery grip, three lenses, a flashgun, and an infrared trigger unit.
+For this particular bag size, I found my telephoto zoom was too tall, but 24L and 32L sizes are also available for carrying larger loads.
+You can also scale down to 16L or 18L if you have less to carry, and there’s a MultiCam camouflage option in addition to black.

 Read more: Tenba Axis V2 20L review